pduker/SBG-Scripts-for-Google-Sheets/A Instructions.md

  <br>f) You will also have to "Approve" that the script will access some of your other spreadsheets</br>
  <br>g) You will then need to click "Run" again for the script to actually run.</br>
 23. TADA and Congratulations!
 After this you should be all set in terms of the student files updating automatically.
 Now all you have to do is make sure that you keep the Master Spreadsheet in order, and things will be fine.
-24. I recommend you finish all of the above steps before moving on to the next section, in particular you'll want to be sure that the Create Student Scripts script has finished running before you move on to enter in the